Mizaruuu/osu-RyuK-s-super-cool-skins/Skins.md

 # [HP Bar](https://i.imgur.com/dh79Bwo.png)
 ![](https://i.imgur.com/dh79Bwo.png)

-# If a link is down it means that it is being updated, just wait a few minutes.
+# If a link is down let @snowedcoffee or @gabeosu know.

 # Some of the skins RyuK uses might be private or unfinished and may not be listed.

-# In other cases it is not listed, please wait a bit as it most likely isn't uploaded due to the skin being new most of the time.
+# Some of the skins RyuK uses might be private.

+# Some of the skins RyuK uses might be private.

+# Some of the skins RyuK uses might be private.

 # [- boop -](https://cdn.discordapp.com/attachments/427214130756452353/697696460267061319/boop.osk)
 ![](https://osu.ppy.sh/ss/14733957/6cce)